wandyboysos09/Design-and-Development-of-an-AI-Shopping-Assistant-The-TechMate-Prototype-/README.md

 HTML, CSS, JavaScript (Frontend)

 6. Future Work
-Database Integration: Integrate with a real-time database to manage products and inventory dynamically.
+Link to a live product database: Connect to a database with inventory of its count of products to swap out products and their count when user(s) needs change.

-Advanced NLP: Explore more advanced models like Transformers to improve conversational flow and accuracy.
+Advanced Natural Language Processing: Explore more complex models such as Transformers to enhance the flow and accuracy of conversation.

-Multi-language Support: Expand the chatbot's capabilities to support multiple languages.
+Multiple Languages: Improve the bot to work with different languages.

-UI/UX Enhancements: Introduce new features like typing indicators and voice input to enhance the user experience.
+UI/UX Improvements: Add new features like typing indicators, and voice input.